-The real-time failure charge calculation for imports and exports includes the difference between the pre-dispatch energy market price and the real-time market energy market price during the settlement hour of the failure.
-Including transaction failure, there are many factors that contribute to these market price differences.
+The real-time failure charge calculation for imports and exports includes the difference between the pre-dispatch energy market priceintertie border price and the real-time market energy market priceintertie border price during the settlement hour of the failure.
+Including transaction failures, there are many factors that contribute to these market price differences.
 The purpose of the price bias adjustment factors is to adjust this charge to take into account some of the systemic reasons for such differences in market prices.

-The following calculation method produces 24 hourly factors that apply for a threemonth period.
+The following calculation method produces 24 hourly factors that apply for a three-month period.
 These three-month periods are aligned with the seasons.